Skin Allergy Test Questions and Answers

 A dermatologist is able to help a patient with allergic reactions on the skin, by suggesting products that are less likely to irritate the skin.
 An allergist will be able to provide medications to manage the allergy or provide immunotherapy to help reduce sensitivity to the substance that causes the reaction.

 Our highly qualified medical professionals and board-certified allergists at the Allergy & Asthma Center take great pride in providing our community with relief from allergies.
-For more information, please call us or book an online appointment to visit one of our clinics.
+For more information, please contact us or book an online appointment to visit one of our clinics.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.